veeshanr/veeshanr.github.io/pages/research.md

 1. [Rayamajhee, V., & Joshi, A. (2018).
 Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund.
 Renewable Energy,129(A),237-244.]
 [1]
 2. Rayamajhee, V., & Bohara, A. (forthcoming).
 Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.
 Journal of International Development.
 3. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (in press).
 An Iron Triangle ROI Model for Healthcare.
 ClinicoEconomics and Outcomes Research.
 4. Rayamajhee, V., & Bohara, A. (forthcoming).Do voluntary associations reduce hunger?
 An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.
-Food Security. <a class="mark" href="/Paper4.pdf">Food Security</a>
+Food Security. <a class="mark" href="/Paper4.pdf">Link to Preprint</a>

 Papers in submission/Working Papers: